 The surge in cyber crime has meant that securing a low-price cyber policy is unlikely for companies.
 However, there are measures that property owners can and should have in place in order to be in the best position possible to take out a new policy or renew existing cyber coverage.

 Multifactor authentication: A two-step verification process is a basic necessity for companies, including real estate.
-The process means users will login first with a username and password, before confirming the login on a separate device, like a smart phone or tablet.
+The process means users will login first with a username and password, before confirming the login on a separate device, like a smart phone

 A multi-step login does not nullify a cyber threat altogether, but it will help minimise the risk of operations being compromised at no additional cost.